 Headteachers will be accountable to their local authority for the use of the funding and will be expected in incorporate details of Pupil Equity Fund into the existing reporting process to their Parent Council and Forum, including in their annual School Improvement Plans and Standards and Quality Reports.
 These reports should be publicly available so that parents can understand what is happening in their school.

 At a national level, the National Improvement Framework Evidence Report published annually, brings together available current evidence on achievement, attainment, health and wellbeing, and the wider education system, with a specific focus on differences between children living in the most deprived and least deprived areas.
 Based on experimental teacher judgement data, this presents a picture of Scottish education, based on a wide range of evidence sources.

-Why aren't we giving the Pupil Equity Fund to nurseries?
+Why aren't we giving the Pupil Equity Funding to nurseries?

 The Government is committed to developing high quality, flexible early learning and childcare (ELC) which is affordable and accessible for all.
 From August 2014, free entitlement to ELC increased to 600 hours per year, equivalent to around 16 hours per week if delivered during school term time.

 However, we are committed to increasing the early learning and childcare entitlement to 1,140 hours per year by 2020, and to fully funding this expansion.
 This will continue to cover all 3 and 4 year old children, and eligible 2 year olds.
 High quality will be at the heart of ELC provision, as will providing the flexibility parents need to work, train or study.

 Whilst the Pupil Equity Fund is predominately focused on supporting pupils in P1-S3 it may, in some circumstances, benefit young people in Early Learning and Childcare (ELC) settings, for example through funding interventions that impact on transitions between school stages, i.e. nursery to primary 1.
 Headteachers should work in partnership with each other, and their local authority, to agree the use of the funding